elegant-bro/money/README.md

 You are free to use those objects in any out-of-the-box or custom operations.
 Let's take a look at the following example: you need some tax which is `10%` of the given amount but not less than `$2`.

-This is real object-oriented solution:
+This is a real object-oriented solution:

 ```php
 <?php